002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

   0.072186
   \end{bmatrix}\\

 I can't independently verify this myself because the spectral sensitivity of the rod cells is different from any of the cone cells so the LMS color space can't help me calculate the simulation vector.
-Nevertheless, when I look at the below chart I can see that it is closest to the M cones.
+Nevertheless, when I look at the below chart I can see that rod sensitivity is closest to that of M cones.

 .. image:: /images/colorblindness/rod_cone_color_sensitivities.jpg
   :width: 50%